Menelik II's conquests: Nilo-Saharans

-The southwards expansion of Emperor Menelik II directed against the Oromo, Kafa, and groups further south, was also perceived as a campaign of submission of the Shanqella.
-Prior to the Abyssinian's invasion, what's today makes up the Benishangul-Gumuz Region was divided into several polities, the most powerful of which was ruled by one "Sheikh Khoyele": Fadasi (originally a region in the Kingdom of Fazughli), Komosha (Khomosha), Gizen, the Asosa Sultanate, and the Sheikhdom of Beni Shangul (a successor state to the Funj Sultanate which was a tributary of the empire during the Gondarine period).
+The southwards expansion of Emperor Menelik II directed against the Oromo, Kaffa, and groups further south, was also perceived as a campaign of submission of the Shanqella.
+Prior to the Abyssinians' invasion, what today makes up the Benishangul-Gumuz Region was divided into several polities, the most powerful of which was ruled by one "Sheikh Khoyele": Fadasi (originally a region in the Kingdom of Fazughli), Komosha (Khomosha), Gizen, the Asosa Sultanate, and the Sheikhdom of Beni Shangul (a successor state to the Funj Sultanate which was a tributary of the empire during the Gondarine period).
 The Gubba (Arabic: Qubba) Sultanate was also conquered at the behest of Abdallahi ibn Muhammad of Sudan who feared the British would occupy it.
-In 1898, the eponymous capital of Asosa would become this areas political and economic center.
+In 1898, the eponymous capital of Asosa would become this area's political and economic center.
 After conflicts and raids receded during the 20th century, the Shangul people moved to the valleys where their villages are located today.
 After expanding into the region, Emperor Menelik II granted Britain use of a port along the Baro on 15 May 1902, and in 1907 the port and a customs station were founded at Gambela.
 According to Bahru Zewde, British interest in the concession was due, in part, to the attraction of "tapping the allegedly fabulous commercial potential of Western Ethiopia and drawing the whole region into the economic orbit of the Sudan," but also intended "to be a brilliant British countermove to avert the virtual commercial hegemony in Ethiopia that the Djibouti-Addis Ababa Railway seemed to promise the French."
-In fact it benefitted the Abyssinians themselves to not have their economy in the control of a single European power, whether French, British, or Italian, and Menelik was enacting a wise strategy of playing his colonial neighbours against each other to avoid any single one gaining a monopoly whilst opening his country to the benefits of trade and technology as part of a major programme of modernisation.
+In fact it benefitted the Abyssinians themselves to not have their economy in the control of a single European power, whether French, British, or Italian, and Menelik was enacting a strategy of playing his colonial neighbors against each other to avoid any single one gaining a monopoly while opening his country to the benefits of trade and technology as part of a major program of modernization.